 Stackdriver Monitoring provides visibility into the performance, uptime, and overall health of cloud-powered applications.
-Stackdriver collects and ingests metrics, events, and metadata from Cloud Dataproc clusters to generate insights via dashboards and charts.
-You can use Monitoring to understand the performance and health of your Cloud Dataproc clusters and examine HDFS, YARN, and Cloud Dataproc job and operation metrics.
+Stackdriver collects and ingests metrics, events, and metadata from Dataproc clusters to generate insights via dashboards and charts.

-Cloud Dataproc Cluster resource metrics are automatically enabled on Cloud Dataproc clusters, and you can use Monitoring to view these metrics.
+Dataproc cluster resource metrics are automatically enabled on Dataproc clusters.
+Use Monitoring to view these metrics.

 After creating a cluster, go to the Monitoring console to view cluster monitoring data.